UCL-ARC/python-tooling/CONTRIBUTING.md

 ### Developing the cookiecutter template

-We quite like installing cookiecutter as a [uv tool](https://docs.astral.sh/uv/guides/tools/), so it's available globally:
+We quite like installing cookiecutter as a [uv tool], so it's available globally:

 ```sh
 uv tool install cookiecutter